 This is the category most relevant to the Group.
 After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the Effective Interest Rate (EIR) method.
 Gains and losses are recognised in the consolidated statement of comprehensive income when the liabilities are derecognised as well as through the EIR amortisation process.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included as finance costs in the consolidated statement of comprehensive income information, refer to Note 26.
+The EIR amortisation is included as finance costs in the consolidated statement of comprehensive income.
+This category generally applies to interest-bearing loans and borrowings.
+For more information, refer to Note 27.